10 Best Maine State Parks (Our Favorite State Parks in Maine)

 Visitors also enjoy hiking on a self-guided trail, fishing, and boating in the summer months.
 The “Shack” offers beachside food and daily rentals of chairs, umbrellas, and boogie boards.

-Rangeley Lake State Park is one of the most picturesque state parks in Maine, overlooking Maine’s western mountains and surrounding 10-square miles of Rangeley Lake.
+Rangeley Lake State Park is one of the most picturesque state parks, overlooking Maine’s lakes and mountains and surrounding 10 square miles of Rangeley Lake.

 Wintertime attracts snowmobilers and snowshoers while the summer months bring some of the best salmon and trout fishing in Maine.